OpenType/opentype-layout/proposals/complex_contextual.md

 by maxBackup glyphs (skipping marks if specified, etc.) and if that is not possible then by as many as possible.
 If this number is less than minBackup then the lookup is said to have failed and processing stops.
 The amount of backup is kept and is used to modify indices in the ChainNode.
 Subtracting the minBackup from this backup value gives the index in the ChainNode array which specifies the starting ChainNode for processing.
+Before backing up, the class index for the current glyph is tested for 0.
+If it is 0, then processing is skipped for this glyph and the match position is advanced.

 As the lookup progresses through the string, each action is able to adjust the starting point for the next match.
 This adjustment includes not advancing or even advancing backwards.
 To ensure that the lookup